 The commercial space industry is an exciting and growing field.
 But the race for space should not put our national seashores at risk.

-Over the last several years, NPCA has studied development proposals to build commercial spaceports adjacent to Canaveral National Seashore in Florida and Cumberland Island National Seashore in Georgia to determine how nearby rocket launches could harm these national parks.
-NPCA has serious concerns about locating commercial spaceports only a few miles from these public lands.
+Cumberland Island is not the only national park under threat from spaceport activity.
+Developers have also proposed building a commercial spaceport adjacent to Canaveral National Seashore in Florida.
+NPCA has serious concerns about both of these facilities and their close proximity to public lands.
 Rockets that fly over federally protected areas could impair some of our nation’s most serene and unspoiled coastal areas.

 - National seashores may be required to close and evacuate visitors during launches.